 Out walking, thinking, without any distractions can help clear the mind and become more creative.

 Victor Hugo always took long walks on the beach each day after spending his morning writing or bathing in cold water on his rooftop.

-Exercise in this case can be categorized into three different types: a quick stretch, exercise under an hour, and exercise that takes more than an hour.
+Exercise, in this case, can be categorized into three different types: a quick stretch, exercise under an hour, and exercise that takes more than an hour.
 You should get up for a quick stretch every twenty minutes or so, not so much for your mind but for your body.
 The hunched posture people adopt at a computer is not good for you, neither is the glare from a computer screen.
-Secondly, exercise of less than an hour can help to increase concentration for work later that day.

 03. Your deadlines are too rigid

 W.H.
 Auden said, “Decide what you want or ought to do with the day, then always do it at exactly the same moment every day, and passion will give you know trouble.”